 Want to read more from Marla?
 Click here.

 3. Understand your learning style.

 I discovered early in life that I am an auditory learner, which means I comprehend best when I hear content and new information.
 My job requires me to review thick business plans and corporate strategy documents.
 That's where my smartphone and tablet come in.
 Both have built-in functionality that supports my learning style.
 I can use the built-in text-to-speech technology to read the content to me.
-As I listen to each section, I purposefully summarize in my head what I just learned so that I am sure that I fully comprehended the information conveyed.
+As I listen to each section, I purposefully summarize in my head what I just learned so I am sure I fully comprehended the information conveyed.
 This functionality is also a great way to take advantage of the times it wouldn't be as easy to read--walking through an airport or commuting in my car, for example.
-Eric Holtzclaw--Lean Forward
+Eric Holtzclaw --Lean Forward

 Want to read more from Eric?
 Click here.

 Like this post?
 If so, sign up here and never miss out on this weekly roundtable.